-A recent report from Nerd Wallet indicates that the average credit card debt in U.S. households that carry credit card debt paid an average of $1,380 in interest last year, and the figure will be higher this year because of interest-rate hikes.
+A 2021 report from Experian indicated that the average credit card debt in U.S. households that carry credit card debt paid an average of $1,380 in interest last year, and the figure will be higher this year because of interest-rate hikes.
 If you’re carrying a credit card balance, that might be one of your biggest money wasters.

 2. Overdraft bank fees

 3. Dining out

 According to the U.S. Department of Agriculture, the average American spent almost 28% of every food dollar in 2020 on eating out — and that was during the first year of the pandemic, when restaurant spending actually declined!
 You might not think dining out is a waste of money, but if you’re looking to cut expenses or save money, there are certainly ways in which you can have fun and stay fed for less.

 4. Throwing away food

-The National Resources Defense Council estimates that Americans waste $165 billion a year (about $529 per person) to throw out food.
+The National Resources Defense Council estimates that Americans waste $165 billion a year (about $529 per person) by throwing out food.
 And you know how often you let the lettuce go bad in your fridge, or buy a bunch of parsley just to use a few sprigs.
 Not to mention that special oil, dressing or specialty food that you need for one recipe and never use again.
 The following Living on the Cheap articles will help you cut your grocery budget by reducing food waste: